Is Buying A House Overrated?

 Don't see the graphic above?
 Click here.

 "I think we should be concerned," Shiller says.
 "Home prices have been going up since 2012 at a good, strong clip."
-He says it could take a while, but booms like this come to an end.
+He says it could take awhile, but booms like this come to an end.
 "With the housing market showing signs of slowing down, the turning point could be at hand already for us."

 Did you enjoy this newsletter?
 Well, it looks even better in your inbox!
 You can sign up here.